ahmadghizzawi/online-job-marketplaces-scraper/README.md

 `pip install -r requirements.txt`

 ## TaskRabbit
 The TaskRabbit scraper was written in November 2018.
-Therefore, you might have to do minor changes before scraping depending on how severe the changes are.
+Therefore, you might have to do some changes before scraping depending on how severe the changes are.

 # Author